 What can I say, I like to exercise, I like to write, and I like to engage in conversation with just about anyone.
-I suppose it is why I have been involved in customer service roles throughout my life, even engaging in public speaking.
+I suppose it is why I have been involved in customer service roles, public speaking, and currently with journalism.

-I started out in the culinary arts during and after high school, but I left it behind to pursue personal training when I was 24.
-Boxing was also a calling for me, and I tried it out when I was 20 years old.
-I taught boxing for roughly nine years, and I have also taught boxing to students at Springbank Community High School, Western Canadian High School, and the JCC (Jewish Community Center).
-I have officially left my career as a personal trainer and boxing instructor to pursue a degree at the University of Calgary, first starting with a diploma at the Southern Alberta Institute of Technology (SAIT).
+I started out in the culinary arts during and after high school, but I left it behind to pursue personal training.
+Boxing was also a calling for me, and I decided to try it out as a way to curb any fears and insecurities I had as a youth.
+Lo and behold, boxing was a large part of my life, and I ended up teaching it for roughly nine years.
+I have also taught boxing to students at Springbank Community High School, Western Canadian High School, and the Jewish Community Center.

 I left my career as a personal trainer and boxing instructor to pursue a degree at the University of Calgary (UCalgary), first starting with a journalism diploma at the Southern Alberta Institute of Technology (SAIT), which I completed with honours in June 2022.
 I also helped jump start the Emery Weal, SAIT’s student publication, as their editor-in-chief and president.

 While I was initially a shy child growing up, my mother pushed me to try acting in school, which helped me overcome my shyness.
 I have modeled, performed in commercials, and I have done extra work in movies and TV shows.